-If you are learning two or more languages (Spanish, French, German, English, Chinese, and Japanese), then FluentU will be a better deal especially on the Basic plan.
+If you are learning two or more languages, then FluentU will be a better deal especially on the Basic plan.

-Likewise, if you are learning Japanese, your only option is FluentU.
+If you are learning Japanese, Korean, or Russian, your only option is FluentU.

 Let me know your thoughts on these websites!